 It certainly does.
-All of the usual cosmetics, alcohol and confectionery brands are available at Aelia Duty Free, in the Departures area once you’ve gone through security.
-There’s also a range of British products and souvenirs available.
+All of the usual cosmetics, alcohol and confectionery brands are available at Aelia Duty Free, in the departures area once you’ve gone through security.
+There’s also a range of British souvenirs and gifts.

 Which airlines fly into London City Airport?

-A range of airlines service London City Airport, to a variety of destinations.
+A range of airlines fly from London City Airport.
 You’ll be able to fly in and out using any of the following airlines:

 · Air Antwerp

 · British Airways